-CARVER, Samuel (1756-1841) — London
+CARVER, Samuel (1756?-1841) — London

 Map and print-seller in partnership with Henry Carington Bowles, trading as “Bowles & Carver”.
 Work is listed under Henry Carington Bowles.

-Forty Hill, Enfield — 1841
+Myddelton House, Enfield — 1841

 BBTI.
 BM.
 BNA.
+Information from Chris Carver.
 GL.
 Hannas.
 Hodson (1984).
 Howgego.
 NA.